tetris245/Uwall/README.md

 Ultra Wall by Nemesea - Add-on for Ben987's BondageClub game

-**Note: If you use the FBC/WCE mod, don't use this stand-alone version of Uwall, but enable/disable Uwall in FBC/WCE settings.**
+**Note: If you use the WCE mod, don't use this stand-alone version of Uwall, but enable/disable Uwall in WCE settings.**

 A very simple mod to protect you from trolls abusing ULTRAbc commands with target.